Manhunt Underway For Suspect In Attack On French Christmas Market

 A manhunt is underway in France for a known criminal suspected of opening fire on a Christmas market in Strasbourg on Tuesday evening, killing two people and injuring more than a dozen others.

-Authorities in Germany are also on high alert in case the suspect crossed the border.
+Authorities in Germany also are on high alert in case the suspect crossed the border.
 Hundreds of law enforcement officers are participating in the search, Jake Cigainero reports for NPR from Paris.

-Witnesses said the gunman shouted "Allahu Akbar" before opening fire on the popular Christmas market around 8 p.m. local time on Tuesday, according to prosecutors.
+Witnesses said the gunman shouted "Allahu akbar," Arabic for "God is great," before opening fire on the popular Christmas market around 8 p.m. local time on Tuesday, according to prosecutors.

+At a news conference Wednesday, Paris prosecutor Rémy Heitz confirmed the two deaths and said a third person had been left brain-dead.
+He said the suspect used a handgun and a knife during the attack.

-After a series of terror attacks in Europe over the past few years, security has been increased at many attractions like Christmas markets.
+After a series of terror attacks in Europe over the past few years, security has been increased at many attractions such as Christmas markets.
 Soldiers and police were on the scene when the shooting began.

-The suspect exchanged gunfire with soldiers and was shot in the arm, prosecutors say, before fleeing the scene in a taxi.
-He reportedly bragged of the attack to the taxi driver.
+The suspect exchanged gunfire with soldiers and was shot in the arm, Heitz said, before fleeing the scene in a taxi.
+The man reportedly bragged to the taxi driver about the attack.

-Police have identified a suspect, Cherif Chekatt, Cigainero reports:
+Police have identified Chérif Chekatt as a suspect, Cigainero reports:

 "They say he was a 29-year-old man born in Strasbourg with a criminal record unrelated to terrorism.
 His criminal record was mostly robbery in France and Germany, where he spent prison time.